-Put Together Recipes and Shopping List: There are lots of sources of recipes.
-Check this website, the recommended reading list and the forums.
+Get Together Recipes & A Shopping List: There are lots of recipe sources.
+Check this website, subscribe to our free newsletter and search the Facebook Group.
 Having a dozen printed out and ready to try at the beginning gives you a starting place to learn about counting carbs, cooking low carb, and figuring out what foods are tolerated.
 Why not try a few experimental meals before switching completely to the diet?

-Set a Start Date and Stay Positive: While the list above may at first seem long – it really is not that much work.
-Make an appointment with the doctor and while you are waiting for that day to roll around you can get all the other things in place.
-This initial “preparation” phase along with the first couple weeks of learning to shop and cook all over again are the most time consuming.
-Very soon you will settle into a routine of repurchasing and preparing again the favorite foods – with the added benefit of (hopefully) getting better!
+Set a Start Date & Stay Positive: While the list above may at first seem long, it really is not that much work.
+Make an appointment with the doctor, and while you are waiting for that day to roll around, you can get all the other things in place.
+This initial “preparation” phase, along with the first couple weeks of learning to shop and cook, are the most time consuming.
+Very soon you will settle into a shopping and cooking routine, and will discover new favorite meals – with the added benefit of (hopefully) getting better!

 Our daughter was on the diet for two years.
-The next two years we were careful to avoid a couple of the biggest food triggers we had identified during the course of the diet (for her it was processed sugar, a certain type of noodle we ate regularly, and too much bread).
-She has now completely healed and can eat/drink whatever she wishes.
+The following two years we were careful to avoid a couple of the biggest food triggers we had identified during the course of the diet (for her it was processed sugar, a certain type of noodle we ate regularly and too much bread).
+She has now completely healed and can eat and drink whatever she wishes.

 I hope you have the same results!